• Skip to primary navigation

 • 1 cup water

-4. Add 1/2 tablespoon of butter to the center of each apple, and then pack it with raisins.
-Add any extra raisins to the bottom of the dish.
+• Add the raisin mix to the inside of each apple.
+Add any extra to the bottom of the baking dish.

 Reader Interactions